Monstercat: Founding (2011–2012)

-Building the label, first tour, and Marshmello (2013–2016)
+Building the label and first tour (2013–2016)

 In July 2014, Monstercat surpassed one million in record sales across the label.
 When asked about the label's model, Darlington said:People don't need record labels anymore.
 Artists can do everything on their own.
 So we either had to do it for them better or provide a platform and marketing tool they can't find on their own.
 That's where the community concept came for Monstercat.
 We created a brand that fans can use to discover music and [that] artists can use as a platform for getting their music out there.

 In August 2014, Monstercat published a manifesto calling for the reform of copyright law.
 In it, they described their desire to allow musicians more freedom in sampling other musicians' recordings.

 In December 2014, Monstercat launched Monstercat FM as part of live-streaming service Twitch's start in music broadcasting.
 Monstercat FM is a 24/7 radio station-like Twitch stream featuring many of Monstercat's releases from throughout their history as a label.
 The launch event for the stream was a DJ set by Monstercat artist Stephen Walking.
 Monstercat FM was eventually added to YouTube and Microsoft-owned live-streaming website Mixer.

 Since 2015, Monstercat has participated in multiple music festivals.
 One such festival was the Amsterdam Dance Event.
 Billboard described their 2015 show as "a three-hour mixer outing".

 In May 2016, Monstercat signed American producer Marshmello's single, "Alone".
 Its music video has amassed over 2 billion views combined across YouTube, including a label record 161 million views on Monstercat's YouTube channel As of December 2019.
 These views contributed to the artist earning $21 million the year after the video's release.